 When we conduct classes on the cultural narrative, one question we ask is, why do we categorize people?
 Asking this question is another way of probing our beliefs about our spiritual curiosity as a core value.

-People think because they have religious beliefs, that it also means they are seeking truth.
+People think that because they have religious beliefs, they are also seeking truth.
 They have been told this lie all their lives, but this isn’t true.
 If you have inflexible religious beliefs, you are not seeking the truth; you are seeking ways to substantiate what you already believe.
 Most of the time, this involves pretending your beliefs in mythology and superstition have merit.

 Many people get their beliefs from their families because they were indoctrinated into religion as children.
 So, it isn’t a choice, and it’s going along with family and cultural traditions.
 It has nothing to do with seeking the truth and everything to do with affirming what you already believe.